shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 ## Q. Why are cheats permitted?

-TLDR: Because it's much cheaper, like this:
+TLDR: Because it's cheaper.
+Basically Shige's add-ons are made available for free by cutting costs as much as possible to the extreme. (e.g. dirty hacks, messy spaghetti code, lack of necessary documentation for developers, etc.)

 ![alt text](images/Leaderboard/08.jpg)